Are Medicare Hospital Ratings Fair? A Look at the Metrics and Methodology

 The overall rating is made up of five major categories:

 CMS uses a statistical model to combine individual performance measures into a summary score.
 Each measure is assigned a weight, and the different categories are weighted differently as well.
-For example, mortality and safety often carry more weight than patient experience.
+Mortality and safety typically carry more weight than patient experience.

 This system allows CMS to standardize the results and compare hospitals more fairly.
 They also make adjustments for certain risk factors like patient age, gender, and health history, so hospitals aren't penalized for treating sicker patients (at least in theory).